 - Flint, Michigan Water Crisis: Cohen Milstein is Co-Lead Class Counsel in this high-profile consolidated class action, alleging that, beginning in 2014, city officials in Flint, Michigan, including the Governor of Michigan, and the engineering firms under their management, blatantly failed to provide the more than 30,000 citizens and businesses of Flint, Michigan with safe drinking water, instead providing them with poisonous, lead-tainted water, as reported in The Detroit News, Detroit Free Press, Law360 and other national publications.

-- DuPont/Chemours Cape Fear River Water Contamination Litigation: Cohen Milstein is Co-Lead Class Counsel in this putative toxic tort class action against DuPont and its former wholly-owned subsidiary, Chemours.
+- DuPont/Chemours Cape Fear River Water Contamination Litigation: Cohen Milstein is Co-Lead Class Counsel in this putative environmental toxic tort class action against DuPont and its former wholly-owned subsidiary, Chemours.
 Since 1980, DuPont and Chemours have knowingly dumped toxic chemical by-products into the Cape Fear River affecting potentially more than 770,000 residents in North Carolina and have lied to the U.S. Environmental Protection Agency and state regulators regarding their conduct, as reported in Associated Press, The Washington Post, and Triangle Business Journal.

 - Quinteros, et al. v.
-DynCorp, et al.: Cohen Milstein represented over 2,000 Ecuadorian farmers and their families in this toxic tort mass action brought under the Alien Tort Statute, who alleged that DynCorp, a U.S. government contractor, illegally sprayed chemical herbicide over the Columbia border into Ecuador, causing them significant health problems and destroying their livestock, fish, and crops.
+DynCorp, et al.: Cohen Milstein represented over 2,000 Ecuadorian farmers and their families in this environmental toxic tort mass action brought under the Alien Tort Statute, who alleged that DynCorp, a U.S. government contractor, illegally sprayed chemical herbicide over the Columbia border into Ecuador, causing them significant health problems and destroying their livestock, fish, and crops.
 On April 20, 2017, after a two-week bellwether trial, a jury unanimously determined that DynCorp was responsible for the pilots with whom it had subcontracted to conduct the disputed aerial herbicide spraying in Colombia.
 We were then able to successfully resolve the claims of all Plaintiffs.